panda3d/panda3d-docs/programming/scene-graph/scene-graph-manipulations.rst

       myModel.wrt_reparent_to(newParent);

 The "wrt" prefix stands for "with respect to".
-This special method works like reparent_to(), except that it automatically recomputes the local transform on myModel to compensate for the change in transform under the new parent, so that the node ends up in the same position relative to the world.
+This special method works like :meth:`~.NodePath.reparent_to()`, except that it automatically recomputes the local transform on myModel to compensate for the change in transform under the new parent, so that the node ends up in the same position relative to the world.

-Note that the computation required to perform wrtReparentTo() is a floating- point matrix computation and is therefore inherently imprecise.
-This means that if you use wrtReparentTo() repeatedly, thousands of times on the same node, it may eventually accumulate enough numerical inaccuracies to introduce a slight scale on the object (for instance, a scale of 1, 1, 0.99999); if left unchecked, this scale could eventually become noticeable.
+Note that the computation required to perform :meth:`~.NodePath.wrt_reparent_to()` is a floating-point matrix computation and is therefore inherently imprecise.
+This means that if you use :meth:`~.NodePath.wrt_reparent_to()` repeatedly, thousands of times on the same node, it may eventually accumulate enough numerical inaccuracies to introduce a slight scale on the object (for instance, a scale of 1, 1, 0.99999); if left unchecked, this scale could eventually become noticeable.

-Beginners tend to overuse this method; you should not use wrtReparentTo() unless there is a real reason to use it.
+Beginners tend to overuse this method; you should not use :meth:`~.NodePath.wrt_reparent_to()` unless there is a real reason to use it.